artofcodelabs/rdux/README.md

 ### 🕵️‍♀️ Processing an action

-Action in Rdux is processed by an action performer which is a Plain Old Ruby Object (PORO) that implements a class or instance method `call`.
+Action in Rdux is processed by an action performer which is a Plain Old Ruby Object (PORO) that implements the `self.call` method.
 This method accepts a required `payload` and an optional `opts` argument.
 `opts[:action]` stores the Active Record object.
 `call` method processes the action and must return a `Rdux::Result` struct.